 Next I strolled to a bakery/café called ‘Freedom’ which is 100% Gluten-Free.
 As you probably already know, I have food intolerances so finding somewhere which caters to my needs was amazing, not to mention I had the best freshly baked bread I’ve ever tried.
 Prices are reasonable and range between 1 euro to 8 euros depending on what you order.

-Another Gluten free blessing is a pizza place a little outside the city called Pizza Queendici.
+Another Gluten-Free blessing was a pizza place called ‘Pizza Queendici’.
 WOW.
-All pizzas can be made Gluten free plus they do still serve “normal” pizzas if you are travelling with people who do not have intolerances.
-I would book a reservation though as I got lucky going there without one.
-The place was packed.
+All pizzas can be made Gluten-Free but they do still serve “normal” pizzas if you’re travelling with people who don’t have intolerances.
+I would book a reservation though, despite getting lucky going without one, as the place was packed.

 I spent most of the day exploring the streets and stuffing myself with gelato.
 For this reason, I don’t have an extensive list of things to recommend because I had zero set plans.
 I mean, the best holidays are usually the spontaneous ones, right?
 I always prefer to walk around and see what I can discover rather than planning everything down to a T. (Although I do wish I planned my trip to Belgium hahaha – see my previous post to understand what I’m talking about!)